 The above results revealed several weaknesses in the disturbance rejection profile of the Single Contact RL controller.
 In particular, the maximum backward force and duration led to complete failure and there were many gaps in the y-direction disturbance profile.
 These results led us to hypothesize that the limited disturbances used in our simulation training episodes were not adequate for the desired sim-toreal robustness.
 We trained a new version of Single Contact RL, called Single Contact++ RL, by using the same reward function but adjusting the simulated disturbances to be closer to the test distribution.
-Specifically, the random pushes are uniformly sampled from [20N, 200N] and [200ms, 500ms] uniformly in all three dimensions.
-In addition, in an attempt to encourage improved drift performance we increased the duration of commands before a new commands is sampled from [40, 100] timesteps to [100, 300] timesteps.
+Specifically, the random pushes are uniformly sampled from [20N, 200N] and [200ms, 500ms] in all three dimensions, and no other pushes are sampled while a push is executing.
+In addition, in an attempt to encourage improved drift performance we increased the length of the window from which random commands are sampled from [40, 100] timesteps to [100, 300] timesteps.

 The results of disturbance benchmarking for this new controller are in Figure 3 and show significant improvement, achieving perfect disturbance rejection in our tests.
-In an attempt to find the limits of the Single Contact++ RL controller we performed additional disturbance tests of 258 N @ 500 ms, the max our pulling device is capable of.
-The Single Contact++ RL controller passed this test in all directions.
-We do not investigate this further due to the risk of damaging the hardware.
+Additionally we performed single tests of 258 N, which the Single Contact++ RL controller passed, though we do not investigate this further due to the risk of damaging the hardware.
 This result shows the utility of the proposed benchmarking approach for driving measurable improvement.